car keys on bar table with empty drink; dwi

 A DWI conviction may result in a sizable fine, loss of your driver’s license, and even the loss of your freedom if you have prior convictions.

-If you or a loved one has been charged with DWI or driving under the influence (DUI) as it’s often called, you need to speak with one of our knowledgeable Shelby criminal defense lawyers as soon as possible to discuss your legal options.
+If you or a loved one has been charged with DWI or driving under the influence (DUI) as it’s often called, you need to speak with one of our knowledgeable Shelby drunk driving defense lawyers as soon as possible to discuss your legal options.

 At Teddy, Meekins & Talbert, P.L.L.C., attorneys David Teddy and Daniel Talbert are both Board-Certified Specialists in Criminal Law, an elite level of certification recognized by the North Carolina Bar.
-Less than 4 percent of lawyers in the state are board-certified.
+Less than 4% of lawyers in the state are board-certified.

 In addition, Mr. Teddy has received special training in the defense of people charged with driving while impaired.
 He is also the author of “A Trial Lawyer’s Guide to Defending a DWI Case in North Carolina,” which teaches other attorneys how to handle DWI cases.